utkarsh2811/docs-dev/source/includes/_collection-data.md

 }
 ```

 This creates an identifier for your collection.
+Identifier schemas should comply to [Apache Avro spec](https://avro.apache.org/docs/current/spec.html)

 Following are the attributes along with their description which are required to create an identifier:

 - `collId`